-Corner 1.
-Prisoners The names of 100 prisoners a lined up in a room.
-One by one, the prisoners er inspect up to 50 boxes.
-Unle in a box, all will get executed before they start, but are not they have a strategy of survivo
+The names of 100 prisoners are placed in 100 boxes.
+The boxes are

+One by one, the prisoners enter the room.
+Each prisoner is allowed to inspect up to 50 boxes.
+Unless each single prisoner finds their name in a box, all will get executed.
+The prisoners can agree on a strategy before they start, but are not allowed to communicate afterwards.
+Do they have a strategy of surviving with probability greater than 30%?